KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 A second distinction concerns essence.

 Many Buddhist formulations avoid positing any self-established essence, holding that this protects against eternalism and reification.
 Zenetism reads the matter differently.
-Systems that center on ego-negation are, from the Zenetist standpoint, already in the essence-erasure phase: strip too much away and there are no longer adequate materials to synthesize, and the trajectory resolves in collapse rather than transcendence.
+Systems that center too heavily on ego-negation are, from the Zenetist standpoint, already in the essence-erasure phase: strip too much away and there are no longer adequate materials to synthesize, and the trajectory resolves in collapse rather than transcendence.
 Negation is, in certain circumstances, absolutely required — but discernment determines when to negate and when to synthesize.
 This is a core difference between synthesis and *neti-neti*.

 Zenetism does not define essence by ego or personality, and does not define it by their absence.